It’s really fun to be in the brainstorming stage of a dream.

 It’s exciting to think of what could be, and it’s even more fun to quit your full-time desk job to pursue it.
 Some people don’t get it, but others say you’re brave and inspiring and so you keep going.
 Then things wind down and time goes by and people are silent.
 You’re faced with the reason you did it in the first place and you either have to own it or fold.
 I’m finding that the hardest part is owning it in the silence.

-A lot of people have never heard of life coaching or don’t understand it.
+It’s true that a lot of people have never heard of life coaching or don’t understand what it is.
 And that might be because of the thousands of ways that term is being used in the business world these days.
 A lot of people don’t see how it connects in their lives, so they say things like, that’s cool for you.
 And they probably mean it, but I hear the reservation in their voice.
 The that’s not for me belief.
 And then the silence comes.
 That’s when it’s hard to own my dream.

 I’m realizing how important it is to believe in myself as I navigate this new self-employed, business owner role.
 This is my dream, so no one is going to do it for me if I decide to fold all my cards one day.
 I can’t rely on other people to be the fuel of my fire because it’s not their dream.
 They honestly don’t care that much.
 I care way more than they do, and that’s how it should be.
 I can’t fault them for that, and I can’t ask them to care as much as I do.